What is MTU In Networking?

 How MTU impacts data transmission

 When you send files over the network, it’s crucial to consider their size.
 If the files are large, they may exceed the MTU size.
-The file will have to be split into smaller sizes that don’t exceed the MTU.
+The file will have to be split into smaller sizes that don’t exceed the MTU size.
 This will make the data transfer faster and more efficient.

 MTU also impacts the efficiency of VPN connections which often require an MTU adjustment to 1400 bytes to ensure data passes through securely and without fragmentation.
 So, it’s crucial to configure the MTU correctly.